Bills QB Josh Allen Being Evaluated for Potential UCL Injury

-Bills' Josh Allen being evaluated for potential UCL injury originally appeared on NBC Sports Chicago
+Bills' Josh Allen being evaluated for potential UCL injury originally appeared on NBC Sports Boston

 The Buffalo Bills got more than a loss in the standings when they fell to the New York Jets on Sunday.